luetzel/sds011/README.md

                 Created udev.rule and python script
                 to disable fan/ diode on USB connection
 * 2017-12-28    Small bugfixes, UI improvements
+* 2018-01-06    New udev rule for copying data to USB flash drive New UI button to delete old data files
+		Data files are saved in /home/pi/kmldata
+		Quit button now used for Pi shutdown

 ## Todo